 If you or a loved one developed an infection after Synvisc-One knee injections, you may be eligible for compensation.

 Some people who received Synvic-One knee injections suffered complications.
-Those who required medical attention might be able sue the manufacturer Sanofi Genzyme.
+Those who required medical attention might be able to sue the manufacturer Sanofi Genzyme.

 Contaminated syringes belonged to lot 7RSL021.
 Sanofi Genzyme initially distributed the syringes on Oct.
 25, 2017.
 The company recalled the syringes on Dec.
 11, 2017.